MorillaLab/Taelcore/README.md

 ![Taelcore representation learning](https://github.com/MorillaLab/Taelcore/blob/main/Figure_4_4.png)

 # TaelCore Python Package
+#### Installation with `pip`

+The Python version of TaelCore can be installed by running the following from a terminal:
 ```ruby
 # bash to install the package in a virtualenv
 pip3 install taelcore